 Because the two food webs share the same structure, the LIM results can be compared directly.
-For instance, the values of the internal flows (black flows in Fig. 14) representing biological interactions in GS1 were higher than GC1, corresponding to the higher biomass of meiofauna and macrofauna on the slope site.
+For instance, the values of the internal flows (black flows in Fig. 14) representing biological interactions in GS1 were higher than GC1, corresponding to the higher biomass of meiofauna and macrofauna on the slope.
 Although the bacteria stock accounted for a larger proportion of the biomass in the canyon compared to the slope, the energy flows between bacteria and sediment stock were not distinctly different between the two habitats.
 On the other hand, the flow values of biotic outputs (i.e., energy loss through predation and respiration) were reasonably consistent with the standing stocks.
-Finally, the ratio of the burial flux to input flux, representing the fraction of unused OC which flowed out of the system to reach the balanced steady-state, was about 8% higher in the canyon head.
+Finally, the ratio of the burial flux to input flux, representing the fraction of unused OC which flowed out of the system to reach the balanced steady-state, was about 8% higher in the canyon head than on the upper slope.

 Turnover rates

-The turnover rate was calculated by dividing the carbon stock with directly measured oxygen consumptionor model estimated flows, respectively (Table 15).
-For example, the turnover rate of total carbon was calculated as the sum of detrital and biotic carbon divided by in situ TOU or the sum of flows BAC→DIC, MEI→DIC, and MAC→DIC, which corresponds to the definition of TOU.
+The turnover rate was calculated by dividing the carbon stock with measured oxygen consumption (i.e., TOU) or model estimated flows, respectively (Table 15).
+For example, the turnover rate of total carbon was calculated as the sum of detrital and biotic carbon divided by observed TOU or by the sum of flows BAC→DIC, MEI→DIC, and MAC→DIC, which corresponds to the definition of TOU.

-Overall, both thet in situ measurement and modeling results showed that organic carbon turned over much slower at the slope site.
+The measurement and modeling results showed that organic carbon turnover was much slower in GS1.
 The carbon turnover based on TOU was about 1.5 times slower in GS1 than in GC1, and the carbon turnover based on model results was about five times slower than the turnover based on TOU measurement for both sites.
 Bacteria turnover rates in two habitats calculated by different methods were almost consistent, with 3.3 to 4.3 days in GC1 and 3.7 days in GS1.
 However, the turnover time for meiofauna and macrofauna estimated by the two methods were distinctly different.
-In GC1, the turnover time estimated by in situ BMU was 550 times higher than which calculated by the model.
-Though the time difference between the two estimated methods in GS1 was not as vast as in GC1, it was40 times slower by model estimation.
+In GC1, the turnover time estimated by observed (calculated) BMU was 550 times higher than which calculated by the model.
+Though the turnover time difference between the two estimated methods in GS1 was not as vast as in GC1, it was still 40 times slower by model estimation.
 The turnover time was much shorter in GC1 with the calculation of BMU (GC1: 0.08 day; GS1:1.83 day).
-In contrast, the time estimated by models was slightly longer in GC1 (GC1: 44.64 day; GS1:42.06 day).
+In contrast, the turnover times estimated by models were much longer in GC1 (GC1: 44.64 day; GS1:42.06 day).

 Network indices results